EdDuarte/website/content/_index.md

 ## Ethos

-More than simply focusing on coding, I have always pushed myself to research best practices and bleeding edge methods in order to complete my tasks with a high standard of quality and polish.
+More than simply focusing on coding, I have always pushed myself to complete my tasks with a high standard of quality and polish, researching best practices and bleeding edge methods.
 I am enthusiastic about re-thinking and over-thinking systems, and achieving unique and optimized solutions.

-Throughout the few years of professional experience that I've had, I have done research and implementation of scalable software ranging all ends of the development stack, from web & mobile frontend coding, to UI/UX design and prototyping, to middleware implementation (fully baked platforms or brokers) to RESTful services deployment.
+Throughout the few years of professional experience that I've had, I have done research and implementation of scalable software ranging all ends of the development stack, from web & mobile frontend coding, to UI/UX design and prototyping, to middleware implementation (fully-fledged platforms or brokers) to RESTful services deployment.

 ## Work with me